 The Rice Purity Test: how does your score actually compare?

 The test has been around for decades, but it went viral again recently with a completely different audience, which means the average score has changed dramatically depending on who you ask and how old they are.
 Take the original 100-question test and see how your result compares to people your age.
+This quiz on Find The Norm uses Rice Thresher survey data and anonymous community submissions to rank your Rice Purity Score against test-takers by age group.

 Querying population data…